min2ha/ukwa-site/content/target/35475/index.en.md

   "start_date": "2016-02-19T09:00:00Z"
 }

-# Oxford Science Blog: Research in the time of Zika (and other diseases)

 Oxford University science blog post, featuring an interview with an emerging disease expert on the need for research involvement in the response to emerging disease epidemics.